Square Group: History

 In 1974, Square Pharmaceuticals worked with Janssen Pharmaceutica, a subsidiary of Johnson & Johnson.

 In 1987, the group started exporting pharmaceuticals from Bangladesh.

 Square Group launched Senora in 1989, which was the first Sanitary napkin manufactured in Bangladesh.

 In 1994, Square Toiletries Limited became a private limited company.

-In 1997, Square Group was awarded the national export trophy for exporting pharmaceuticals from Bangladesh.
 Square Textiles Limited was established in 1997.

 Square established a pharmaceutical factory under the supervision of Bovis Lend Lease in 2001.

 In 2002, Square Textiles Limited was listed on the Dhaka Stock Exchange.

 Square Group founded Square Hospital on 16 December 2006 in Dhaka.
 Joe Davis-Fleming was appointed the first CEO of the hospital.
 The 250 bed hospital was built on a 3.5 billion taka budget.

 Square Group started exporting food products to Japan through Square Consumer Products Limited in 2008.

 On 9 March 2012, the board of directors of Square Group appointed Samuel S Chowdhury Chairperson of the group.
-Mikhail V Myasnikovich, Prime Minister of Belarus visited Square Pharmaceuticals factory in Gazipur District and signed a MOU to import pharmaceutical products.
+Mikhail Myasnikovich, Prime Minister of Belarus visited Square Pharmaceuticals factory in Gazipur District and signed a MOU to import pharmaceutical products.

 On 9 April 2015, Square Textiles announced plans to invest 1.13 billion taka to expand production facilities.
 Square Toiletries started the manufacturing of diapers in 2015.

 On 26 August 2016, Square Denim started operations from Habiganj District.

-On 10 January 2018, Square pharmaceutical started construction of a pharmaceutical factory in Nairobi, Kenya through its subsidiary Square Pharmaceuticals Kenya EPZ Ltd. The inauguration of construction was attended by Major General Mohammad Humayun Kabir, Bangladesh High Commissioner to Kenya, Tapan Chowdhury, managing director of Square Group, and Adan Mohamed, cabinet secretary of Kenya.
-Production at the factory is scheduled to start in 2022 delayed by the COVID-19 pandemic.
+On 10 January 2018, Square pharmaceutical started construction of a pharmaceutical factory in Nairobi, Kenya through its subsidiary Square Pharmaceuticals Kenya EPZ Ltd. Production at the factory was delayed by the COVID-19 pandemic.

 Square Group launched a helicopter service called Square Air Limited in 2019.
 It operates three helicopters and clientele includes government ministers and high-ranking officials visiting projects outside of Dhaka.

-The Daily Star reported in January 2020 that Square pharmaceutical prices had declined on Dhaka Stock Exchange for "no reason".
 Square Group received permission to export pharmaceuticals to Democratic Republic of the Congo on 10 March 2020.
-Square Group donated 10 thousand sets of personal protective equipment to the Directorate General of Drug Administration in March 2020 during the COVID-19 pandemic in Bangladesh.
-On 26 October 2020, Square announced plans to invest 2.5 billion taka to expand pharmaceutical production to meet increasing demand.
+Square Group donated 10,000 sets of personal protective equipment to the Directorate General of Drug Administration in March 2020 during the COVID-19 pandemic in Bangladesh.
+On 26 October 2020, Square announced plans to invest 2.5 billion taka to expand pharmaceutical production.

-Square Group is a signatory of the United Nations Global Compact.
-HSBC provided a 10 billion taka loan to Square Group, which was the first in Bangladesh that was linked with sustainability in 2021.